Judicial review

-Judicial review is a process under which executive, legislative and administrative actions are subject to review by the judiciary.
-A court with authority for judicial review may invalidate laws, acts and governmental actions that are incompatible with a higher authority: an executive decision may be invalidated for being unlawful or a statute may be invalidated for violating the terms of a constitution.
-Judicial review is one of the checks and balances in the separation of powers: the power of the judiciary to supervise the legislative and executive branches when the latter exceed their authority.
+Judicial review is a process under which a government's executive, legislative, or administrative actions are subject to review by the judiciary.
+In a judicial review, a court may invalidate laws, acts, or governmental actions that are incompatible with a higher authority.
+For example, an executive decision may be invalidated for being unlawful, or a statute may be invalidated for violating the terms of a constitution.
+Judicial review is one of the checks and balances in the separation of powers—the power of the judiciary to supervise (judicial supervision) the legislative and executive branches when the latter exceed their authority.

 The doctrine varies between jurisdictions, so the procedure and scope of judicial review may differ between and within countries.
+The judiciary in United States has been described as having unusually strong powers of judicial review from a comparative perspective.

 General principles

 Judicial review can be understood in the context of two distinct—but parallel—legal systems, civil law and common law, and also by two distinct theories of democracy regarding the manner in which government should be organized with respect to the principles and doctrines of legislative supremacy and the separation of powers.

 First, two distinct legal systems, civil law and common law, have different views about judicial review.
 Common-law judges are seen as sources of law, capable of creating new legal principles, and also capable of rejecting legal principles that are no longer valid.
 In the civil-law tradition, judges are seen as those who apply the law, with no power to create (or destroy) legal principles.

 Secondly, the idea of separation of powers is another theory about how a democratic society's government should be organized.
 In contrast to legislative supremacy, the idea of separation of powers was first introduced by Montesquieu; it was later institutionalized in the United States by the Supreme Court's ruling in Marbury v.
 Madison that the court had the power of judicial review to enforce the separation of powers stated in the US Constitution.
 This was left uncontested by the U.S. Congress and president Thomas Jefferson, despite his expressed opposition to the principle of judicial review by an unelected body.